delonium/movim-container/README.md

 </div>

 ## About

+> [!NOTE]
+> This repository is currently a community-run placeholder, migration into the Movim organization is planned, provided all goes well.

 Movim is a distributed social network built on the XMPP protocol.
 This repository is a community effort to package Movim as an OCI container that can be deployed with Docker and Podman.